Jeremy Renner

-Jeremy Lee Renner (born January 7, 1971) is an American actor.
+Jeremy Lee Renner (born January 7, 1971) is an American actor, author, singer, and producer.
 He began his career by appearing in independent films such as Dahmer (2002) and Neo Ned (2005), then supporting roles in bigger films, such as S.W.A.T.
 (2003) and 28 Weeks Later (2007).
-Renner gained Academy Award nominations for Best Actor for his performance as a soldier in The Hurt Locker (2009) and for Best Supporting Actor for playing a hot-headed robber in The Town (2010).
+Renner gained Academy Award nominations for Best Actor for his performance as an Iraq War soldier in The Hurt Locker (2009) and for Best Supporting Actor for playing a hot-headed robber in The Town (2010).

 Renner has played Clint Barton / Hawkeye in the Marvel Cinematic Universe, including the film The Avengers (2012) and the Disney+ miniseries Hawkeye (2021).
-He has also appeared in the Mission: Impossible series (2011–2015) and The Bourne Legacy (2012) and the drama films American Hustle (2013) and Arrival (2016).
+He has also appeared in the Mission: Impossible (2011–2015) and Bourne (2012) action film series and the drama films American Hustle (2013) and Arrival (2016).
 Since 2021, he has starred in the Paramount+ crime thriller series Mayor of Kingstown.

-In 2023, Renner survived a near-fatal snowplow accident, undergoing a widely publicized recovery before returning to his creative work.
+In 2023, Renner survived a near-fatal snowplow accident, undergoing a widely publicized recovery before returning to film in Wake Up Dead Man (2025), the third film in the Knives Out mystery film series.